fastly/go-fastly/README.md

 Developing
 -------

-1. Clone the project to your preferred directory, using your preferred method
+1. Clone the project to your preferred directory, using your preferred method.
-2. Download the module and accompanying developer tooling
+2. Download the module and accompanying developer tooling.

   ```bash
   $ go mod download